anmartinezs/pyseg_system/README.md

 # pyseg_system (v 1.0)
 De novo analysis for cryo-electron tomography.
-The code and data here is also available in GitHub (https://github.com/anmartinezs/pyseg_system.git).
+The code and data here is also available in CodeOcean (https://codeocean.com/capsule/0526052/tree), there you can test and run the software remotedly.

 ### CONTENTS